The Strange World of Gurney Slade (ATV, 1960)

 The Army Game

-Thankfully the surviving shows have all been released on dvd.
+Thankfully the surviving shows, out of the 143 made, have all been released on dvd.
 Mixed reactions to the series nowadays, nostalgia

 certainly, poor scripts certainly, but just a few treasures, definitely.